-If you default on your student loan, the creditor (often the Department of Education if you have a federal loan) may send your account to a collection agency.
+If you default on a student loan, the creditor—often the Department of Education if you have a federal student loan—may send your account to a collection agency.
 If this happens, the debt collector can charge collection fees in addition to the amount that you already owe.
-The amount of collection fees for federal student loans can be between 18% and 40% of your loan balance, depending on
+When it comes to private student loan, your student loan contract or state law usually sets the collection fees.

 A percentage of every payment that you make on your student loan goes towards the collection fees.
 For example, if a collection agency charges 25%, and you pay $1, only $.75 will be applied to your loan balance.
 The rest ($.25) will go towards the collection fees.

 There is no law capping what debt collectors can charge for collection fees on federal student loans.
 However, collection fees must be “reasonable.”
-Collection agencies usually set fees as a percentage of the total principal and interest that you owe on your student loan.
-The debt collection agency comes up with the percentage by:
+Collection agencies usually set fees as a percentage of the total principal and interest that you owe on your student loan or as a portion of your payments.

 Collection fees are limited in a few situations.

-The collection agency must apply this percentage to your principle and interest only, not to any collection fees which it has already charged to you and added to your balance.
+The collection agency must apply this percentage to your principal and interest only, not to any collection fees which it has already charged to you and added to your balance.

-Collection agencies can only charge 18% in collection fees if you rehabilitate or consolidate your student loan.
+Collection agencies can charge collection fees if you rehabilitate or consolidate your student loan.

 Consolidation.
-The collection agency will also adjust your fees to 18% if you consolidate.
-The 18% fee will be added to your new loan balance, and considered to be additional principle.
-(Learn about consolidating student loans.)
+The collection agency may charge fees as much as 18.5% if you consolidate.
+The fee will be added to your new loan balance, and considered to be additional principal.

-The amount of collection fees that debt collectors can charge to collect private student loans is set by your promissory note (the contract you signed when you got your student loan).
+The amount of collection fees that debt collectors can charge to collect private student loans is set by your promissory note, which is the contract you signed when you got your student loan.
 Whatever collection percentage is in your promissory note is the maximum that the debt collector can charge, unless your state law sets a lower limit.

-If you can pay off the entirety of your interest and principle, some collection agencies for private lenders will waive the collection costs.
-(Learn the methods debt collectors can use to collect on private student loans.)
+If you can pay off the entirety of your interest and principal, some collection agencies for private lenders will waive the collection costs.